ChrisTitusTech/linutil/docs/userguide.md

 https://github.com/ChrisTitusTech/neovim
 - **Ngrok**: Ngrok is a tool that creates secure, temporary tunnels to expose local servers to the internet for testing and development.
 - **Sublime Text**: Sublime Text is a fast, lightweight, and customizable text editor known for its simplicity, powerful features, and wide range of plugins for various programming languages.
+- **ZapZap**: ZapZap is an open source whatsapp desktop client for Linux users developed by rafatosta.
+- **Zoom**: Zoom is a widely-used video conferencing platform that allows users to host virtual meetings, webinars, and online collaboration with features like screen sharing and recording.
 - **VS Code**: Visual Studio Code (VS Code) is a lightweight, open-source code editor with built-in support for debugging, version control, and extensions for various programming languages and frameworks.
 - **VS Codium**: VSCodium is a free, open-source version of Visual Studio Code (VS Code) that removes Microsoft-specific telemetry and branding.